redhat-cop/rhel-edge-automation-arch/docs/basic-walkthrough.md

 The `rfe-oci-image-pipeline` Tekton pipeline is responsible for building new RHEL for Edge images and storing the resulting OCI container with the OSTree Commit in Quay.

-From the root of the project, execute the following command to instantiate the `rfe-oci-image-pipeline` to build the `hello-world` blueprint:
+From the root of the project, execute the following command to execute the `rfe-oci-image-pipeline` pipeline to build the `hello-world` blueprint:

 ```shell
 tkn pipeline start rfe-oci-image-pipeline \